 The Company reviews long-lived assets, including property and equipment, definite life intangible assets, and right-of-use assets for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
 Factors which could trigger an impairment review include significant underperformance relative to historical or projected future operating results, significant changes in the manner of use of the assets or the strategy of the business, a significant decrease in the market value of the assets or significant negative industry or economic trends.
-In accordance with ASC 360-10, when evaluating long-lived assets with impairment indicators for potential impairment, we first compare the carrying value of the asset, we calculate an impairment loss.
+In accordance with ASC 360-10, when evaluating long-lived assets with impairment indicators for potential impairment, we first compare the carrying value of the asset to its estimated undiscounted cash flows.
 If the sum of the estimated undiscounted cash flows is less than the carrying value of the asset, we calculate an impairment loss.
-The impairment loss calculation compares the carrying value of the asset to its estimated fair value, which is typically based on estimated discounted future cash flows.
+The impairment loss calculation compares the carrying value of the asset to its estimated discounted future cash flows.
 We recognize an impairment loss if the amount of the asset's carrying value exceeds the asset's estimated fair value.